MsgLosers/hydrusrvue-1/README.md

 Registration is enabled, so feel free to create as many users as you would like. __Created users are deleted at 12am every day.__

+If you are the creator of one or more of the images used in this demo installation and would like to have your content removed, please [message me](mailto:hello@mserajnik.at) or [open an issue][issues] and I will comply with your request at once.

 ## Screenshots